EuroLinux/sig-core-functional-tests/README.md

 git commit -m 'Pulled from upstream' git push origin master
 # Additionally the following should be made
-grep 'centos_ver' -R . # check if there are any files that has centos_ver ./debrand.sh
+grep 'el_ver' -R . # check if there are any files that has el_ver ./debrand.sh
 ```